John Forrest (physician): Childhood and education

+The Petition was successful as on 22 June 1824 Forrest was granted a free pardon by the King.

 Forrest continued his education, and in 1825 was awarded a Doctorate from Edinburgh University.
 His dissertation, written in Latin, was on the subject of gangrene.

 Early military career

 Much of Forrest's military career is documented in his obituary in the British Medical Journal:

 Forrest joined the British Army as a Hospital Assistant on 10 November 1825.
 Through his diligence he was promoted to Assistant Surgeon into the 20th Regiment of the Foot on 9 February 1826.
 This period of history was relatively peaceful, and regiments were posted around the British Colonies to ensure order was maintained.
 The 20th Regiment was based in India and Forrest was involved in the expedition against the Rajah of Kolapore in 1827.

 On 3 September 1829 Forrest was transferred into the 23rd Regiment of Foot where he was attached until 11 October 1831 when he transferred to the 8th West India Regiment of Foot.